Ebuube/alx-higher_level_programming/0x0A-python-inheritance/README.md

 [2-is_same_class](./2-is_same_class): Contains a function that verifies that an object is exactly an instance of the specified class

+[3-is_kind_of_class.py](./3-is_kind_of_class.py): Contains a function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False

 [4-inherits_from.py](./4-inherits_from.py): Contains a function that verifies that an object inherits from a specified class and is not an exact instance of the class